 When an individual is facing a divorce, they should avoid hiring a general attorney.
 The attorney they hire should have experience in family law.
-General law attorneys cannot provide guidance for family legal help.
+General law attorneys cannot provide guidance.
 Discuss the attorney’s experience with them before paying a retainer fee.

 One of the largest assets most couples own together is the home they live in.
 This is something each person needs to consider before signing the final decree.
 An individual need to consider the amount of mortgage, utility bills, upkeep, and maintenance on the home.
 The age of the roof, furnace, air conditioner, and plumbing components should all be taken into consideration.
 These expenses can quickly add up.
 Without a second income to help, replacing these items or performing additional repairs could be out of reach for many people.

 If children are involved, the parents will have to decide if the children will remain in the home with one parent or if the house will be sold.
 This can be a heart-wrenching decision and should be made with everything taken into consideration.

 Splitting the debt can be just as overwhelming to perform as splitting the assets.
 The type of debt will determine which spouse is responsible for the debt.
 One person should never assume the other will pay off the marital debt.
 If one partner is paying child support or family health insurance, this will also be considered when dividing the debt of the family.